Camper van conversion featuring a raised pop to roof

 Cloud Cap by Super Pacific

-Super Pacific introduces an innovative approach to van pop-tops with their Cloud Cap system.
-CloudCap is the poptop built to handle the rigors of overlanding and off-road adventuring without leaving your favorite gear behind.
-It's rugged, modular and 4-season ready.
+Super Pacific brings a fresh approach to van pop-tops with their Cloud Cap system.
+CloudCap is the poptop built to handle the rigors of off-road travel and rough trails without leaving your favorite gear behind.
+It's rugged, flexible, and 4-season ready.

 Key Features: